201: Rocketship X-M

 Quicklime (properly, calcium oxide) is often depicted in films as being poured over dead bodies.
 Contrary to popular belief, this doesn’t hasten the decomposition of the flesh.
 Instead, it helps reduce odors.

-Parking lot like a Libbyland dinner. –Quick, somebody get her sandwich.
+Parking lot like a Libbyland dinner. –Quick, somebody get her a sandwich.

 Libbyland was a brand of TV dinner-style frozen meals aimed at children.
 They were produced by Libby’s and sold from 1971 to 1976.
 Some of the varieties were “Sea Diver’s Dinner,” which included fish sticks, fries, corn, etc., and “Safari Supper,” which included a hot dog, Sloppy Joe mix, “potato sticks,” etc.